tobiheim/teams-health-feature-monitoring/README.md

 The flow will fetch every **20 Minutes** the latest updates of the Office 365 Service Health and the Message Center using the Office 365 Management API and post them to Teams (if required) and store the information to SharePoint lists.

-*The solution is designed for Microsoft Teams but can also be used for all Office 365 services.*
+*The solution is designed for Microsoft Teams but can also be used for all other Office 365 services.*

 ### Built With